Customizing the in-app assistant¶

 Mind the following:

 Together with this option, you must turn on the Enable wake word and Keep active while the app is in the background options.
-Otherwise, users will not be able to activate the assistant with a wake word when the app is in the background mode.
+Otherwise, users will not be able to activate the AI assistant with a wake word when the app is in the background mode.

 (For iOS) To allow the background mode for an iOS app, in your XCode project, go to the Signing and Capabilities tab.
 In the top left corner, click + Capability and in the capabilities list, double-click Background Modes.
 In the Modes list, select the Audio, AirPlay, and Picture in Picture check box.